Air Pro Kit by Suorin

 Today, we shall have a quick but focused look at the Suorin Air Pro.
 This kit is in the Air series of devices from Suorin.
-Suorin, as a company, are not that old in the industry (founded 2016) and are not as big as the likes of Smok, for example.
+Suorin, as a company, is not that old in the industry (founded 2016) and is not as big as the likes of Smok, for example.
 However, they have set themselves apart and earned their spot in the heavily congested market of pod devices and pod kits with products including the Trident and Trio 85, alongside the Air series.

 As always, my review will be from my own experience of using the device as a regular vaper, as most of you vapers buying this device will be.

 So, what do you get in the kit?

 - Suorin Air Pro device made of zinc alloy.

 - 1 x Suorin Air Pro cartridge made of PCTG and holding a whopping 4.9mL (TPD will of course be limited to 2mL), and with a 1.0-ohm mesh coil installed.
 Yes my dears, you’d need to replace the whole pod with this kit rather than just the coil.

 - The user instructions, safety warnings, QC certificate are all condensed into one piece of folded paper.